Butterfly Lab

 Washington Resurvey of Pierid Project (WARP)

-groups developing research ideas, designing and running experiments, analyzing data,
+designing and running experiments, analyzing data, and presenting results to peers,

-field.
-You will present at the Edmonds College Undergraduate Research Symposium in June and have the opportunity to present at the University of Washington Undergraduate Research Symposium in May.
+at the Edmonds College Undergraduate Research Symposium in June and have the opportunity to present at the University of Washington Undergraduate Research Symposium in May.

 This course-based undergraduate experience (CURE):